Matthew Peca: Professional

-Peca was selected by the Tampa Bay Lightning in the seventh round in the 2011 NHL Entry Draft.
-After graduation from Quinnipac University, Peca signed an amateur try out with the Lightning's American Hockey League (AHL) affiliate, the Syracuse Crunch before signing a two-year entry level contract with the Lightning on April 1, 2015.
+Peca was selected by the Tampa Bay Lightning of the National Hockey League (NHL) in the seventh round in the 2011 NHL entry draft.
+After graduation from Quinnipac University, Peca signed an amateur try out with the Lightning's American Hockey League (AHL) affiliate, the Syracuse Crunch before signing a two-year entry-level contract with the Lightning on April 1, 2015.

 On December 27, 2016, the Lightning announced that Peca would be called up to the NHL roster.
 On December 28, Peca made his NHL debut in a 4–3 Lightning overtime win over the visiting Montreal Canadiens.
 On December 31, Peca recorded his first career NHL point, which was an assist on a goal by Alex Killorn.
 On January 3, 2017, Peca scored his first NHL goal against Connor Hellebuyck of the Winnipeg Jets, making him the first Quinnipiac Bobcat to score a goal in the NHL.
 On July 5, 2017, Peca signed a one-year, two-way contract extension with the Lightning.
 On January 4, 2018, Peca was named to the 2018 AHL All-Star game.

 As a free agent, Peca signed a two-year, $2.6 million contract with the Montreal Canadiens on July 1, 2018.
-During the following 2018–19 season, on 8 November 2018, Peca scored his first goal for Montreal in a 6–5 overtime defeat against the Buffalo Sabres.
+During the following 2018–19 season, on November 8, 2018, Peca scored his first goal for Montreal in a 6–5 overtime defeat against the Buffalo Sabres.
 In the final year of his contract with the Canadiens in the 2019–20 season, Peca was unable to keep his role in the NHL through training camp and was placed on waivers before he was assigned to AHL affiliate, the Laval Rocket.
 He appeared in five scoreless games on recall with Montreal through the season, before he was dealt at the NHL trade deadline to the Ottawa Senators in exchange for Aaron Luchuk and a 2020 draft pick on February 24, 2020.
 He played in five games for the Senators, registering one assist and an additional 21 games for Ottawa's AHL affiliate, the Belleville Senators, scoring three goals and eleven points.